tailer08/cmsc135/labs/Lab2_Python2.md

 #Laboratory Exercise 2 - Python OOP

 In the previous exercise, you used some of the basic programming constructs in Python in writing solutions to the programming problems I have given you.
-This exercise will require you to learn some of the basic OOP constructs in Python in order write your solutions for the problem provided below:
+For this exercise, you are required to learn some of the basic OOP constructs in Python to write your solution to the problem given below.

+##Submission

+Once you are done, place your source code in a file called, `lab2_pythonoop_lastname.py`, and send it to me in Piazza.
+You must submit your solution at the end of the lab session to get full points from this exercise.

 ###Problem 1 Banking in Python